Marriage privatization: Libertarian advocacy

 Why is marriage declining?
 One reason is that it has become a three-way contract between two people and the government.

 In 2003, political columnist Ryan McMaken, writing on LewRockwell.com, raised the issue of marriage privatization arguing that the rise of state-sanctioned marriage coincides historically with the expansion of government.
 In his article titled "Married to the State," McMaken wrote:

 The question we are then left with today is one of whether the churches and individuals should be looking to privatize marriage yet again and to begin making a distinction between secular contracts between private citizens and religious unions that should be kept beyond the power of the State.
 Such a move, of course, would bring with it new assumptions about the role of the State in divorce, children, and a variety of other aspects of family life.
 The State will not give up control over these things easily, for the assertion that the importance of marriage makes it a legitimate interest of the State is only true from the point of view of the State itself, for as the foundation of society, marriage and family cannot be entrusted to governments just to be blown about by the winds of democratic opinion, for the same government that has the power to protect can just as easily destroy.

 In a similar libertarian vein, the radio talk-show host Larry Elder endorsed the privatization of marriage.
-In "The State Should Get Out of the Marriage Business", a 2004 article published in on the website Capitalism Magazine, Elder wrote:
+In "The State Should Get Out of the Marriage Business", a 2004 article published on the website Capitalism Magazine, Elder wrote:

 How about government simply getting out of the marriage-license-granting business?
 (Ditto for government licenses necessary to cut hair, drive a taxi, open a business or enter a profession.)
 Leave marriage to non-governmental institutions, like churches, synagogues, mosques, and other houses of worship or private institutions.
 Adultery, although legal, remains a sin subject to societal condemnation.
 It's tough to legislate away condemnation or legislate in approval.
 Those who view same-sex marriage as sinful will continue to do so, no matter what the government, the courts or their neighbors say.